 - You must own your solar panels.
 (Purchase or Finance)

-That last requirement isn’t easy to understand, since some homeowners may choose to lease their solar systems through third-party companies.
+That last requirement isn’t easy to understand since some homeowners may choose to lease their solar systems through third-party companies.
 This means that the leasing company gets to claim the tax credit instead of you.
-Anyone that buys their panels outright or finances them with a loan will get to claim the tax credit.
+Anyone who buys their panels outright or finances them with a loan can claim the tax credit.

 How Do I Claim The Solar Tax Credit?

 To claim the solar tax credit, you must file IRS Form 5695 as part of your regular tax return.
 You can calculate the amount of credit on the form, and enter the result on your individual tax Form 1040.

 If last year’s taxes ended up with a bigger credit than the income tax due, you won’t get money back from the IRS.
 Instead, you can carry the credit over to the next year.
 It’s important to understand that this is a tax credit and not a rebate or deduction.